cfsengineering/CEASIOMpy/README.md

 log.critical('This is for critical error messages')
 ```

-They will be saved in log file with the same name as you module (.log) and in the console.
+They will be saved in log file with the same name as your module (.log) and in the console.

 ## Tests

+Each new module added should have corresponding test module, which allow to verify
+all the main functionality of this module.

-Structure of testing procedure
+Structure of testing procedure ...